Come Fly with Me

 Dimetrodon

-Dimetrodon9 was a therapsid from the Permian Period, millions of years before dinosaurs existed.
+Dimetrodon9: Go to reference 9 at the end of the page was a therapsid from the Permian Period, millions of years before dinosaurs existed.
 It was a sail-backed predator and part of the lineage that would eventually lead to mammals.

 Not a dinosaur

-icon of an image Dimetrodon grandis by Max Bellomio is licensed under CC BY-SA 4.0.
+Dimetrodon grandis by Max Bellomio is licensed under CC BY-SA 4.0.

 Three ichthyosaurs swimming underwater, resembling dolphins with long snouts and smooth, streamlined bodies